SEO Website Redesign Checklist

 Implementing Redirects

-When you change your website's URL structure during a redesign, it's crucial to implement 301 redirects to avoid losing traffic and SEO equity.
+When you change your website's URL structure during a redesign, you need to implement 301 redirects to avoid losing traffic and SEO equity.
 A 301 redirect tells search engines that a page has moved permanently to a new location.

 1. Create a Redirect Map